-In May 2017, we announced that a pre-specified administrative interim analysis performed on six-month follow-up data from the ALLSTAR trial demonstrated a low probability (futility) of achieving a statistically-significant difference in the 12 month primary efficacy endpoint of percent change from baseline infarct size as a percentage of left ventricular mass, measured by cardiac MRI.
+In May 2017, we announced that a pre-specified administrative interim analysis performed on six-month follow-up data from the ALLSTAR trial demonstrated a low probability (futility) of achieving a statistically-significant difference in the 12-month primary efficacy endpoint of percent change from baseline infarct size as a percentage of left ventricular mass, measured by cardiac MRI.
 At six months, a near-statistically-significant (p=0.05) reduction of mean end-diastolic volume, as well as a trend of reduction of mean end-systolic volume, were seen in the CAP-1002 treatment group.
 There was no notable difference between treatment groups with respect to the change in ejection fraction.
 There were no safety signals in the CAP-1002 treatment cohort.
+Based on the results of the interim analysis, we elected to forego further MRI analyses and transition all patients in ALLSTAR to long-term follow-up.

-In December 2013, Capricor entered into a Collaboration Agreement and Exclusive License Option with Janssen Biotech, Inc., or Janssen.
-Under the agreement, Janssen has an exclusive option to enter into an exclusive license agreement with Capricor, pursuant to which, if exercised, Janssen would receive a worldwide, exclusive license to exploit CAP-1002 as well as certain allogeneic CSps and CDCs in the field of cardiology, except as may otherwise be agreed with respect to certain indications to be determined.
-Janssen has the right to exercise the option at any time until 60 days after the delivery by Capricor of the six-month follow-up results from the Phase II portion of the ALLSTAR clinical trial of CAP-1002.
-We expect to receive Janssen's decision with respect to this option in the third quarter of 2017 following the delivery of the six-month results from the ALLSTAR trial.
+In December 2013, Capricor entered into a Collaboration Agreement and Exclusive License Option with Janssen Biotech, Inc., or Janssen (the "Janssen Agreement").
+Under the Janssen Agreement, Janssen had an exclusive option to enter into an exclusive license agreement with Capricor, pursuant to which, if exercised, Janssen would have received a worldwide, exclusive license to exploit CAP-1002 as well as certain allogeneic CSps and CDCs in the field of cardiology.
+On June 30, 2017, Capricor was informed by Janssen that Janssen would not be exercising its exclusive option right to exploit CAP-1002 as well as certain allogeneic cardiospheres and cardiosphere-derived cells in the field of cardiology.
+Capricor will retain full rights to CAP-1002 in all indications as a result of this decision.